Korea Naval Academy: Practice and Training

-This practice aims to develop a perspective of national policies and international perception.
-They also learn abilities for becoming ensigns.
+This practice aims to develop a perspective on national policies and international perception.
+They also learn ensign abilities.
 During this term, midshipmen visit many countries around the world.
-Then, they enhance their national prestige and diplomacy (such as a parade, tae-kwon-do performance, and reception on the ship) while they visit there.
+Then, they enhance their national prestige and diplomacy (such as a parade, tae-kwon-do performance, and reception on the ship) while they are there.
 Cruise Training commonly takes three to five months.